graveyard420woo/StreamGolf/README.md

   !flag - shows a little flag where the hole is. (cause sometimes is hard to see)

+  !hios or !holeouts - shows a list of all the aces so far

   !meteor - spawns a random meteor.

   !meteorshower - spawns a bunch of random meteors.